nathanieldchu/ubuild_CCF/join/cultured_foods_product_development.md

       one idea in the sustainability movement that you think is clever?
 What is one that you think is dubious?
 Why?
     headline: ''
+- template: 1-column-text
+  block: one-column-1
+  content: Tezza is an equal opportunity employer.
+We do not discriminate on the basis
+    of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status or disability status.
+But we acknowledge that we are flawed humans within a flawed society.
+We do our best and apologize and learn when that’s not enough.
+  headline: ''

 ---